Michiel Huisman

+Huisman's music career began as the singer and guitarist for the Dutch band Fontane, which released singles and was featured on movie soundtracks in the early 2000s.
+After the band split, he pursued a solo music career, releasing an album and singles.

-Huisman began his career in the Dutch soap opera Goede tijden, slechte tijden (1998).
-He later played in the Dutch films Costa!
-(2001), Full Moon Party (2002), Phileine Says Sorry (2003), Floris (2004) and Black Book (2006), and in the Dutch TV series De co-assistent (2007–10) and Bloedverwanten (2010).
-During the early years of his acting career, Huisman was also part of a band called Fontane.
+His acting career started with roles in the Dutch soap opera Goede tijden, slechte tijden (1998).
+He later appeared in Dutch films including Costa!
+(2001), Phileine Says Sorry (2003) and Black Book (2006), and in the Dutch TV series De co-assistent (2007–10) and Bloedverwanten (2010).

-Huisman's first international acting experience came in 2006, when he guest-starred in an episode of the British TV series Dalziel and Pascoe.
-He subsequently appeared in The Young Victoria (2009), Treme (2010–13), Nashville (2012–14), World War Z (2013), Wild (2014), Orphan Black (2014–15), Game of Thrones (2014–16), The Invitation (2015), The Age of Adaline (2015), The Haunting of Hill House (2018), The Guernsey Literary and Potato Peel Pie Society (2018) and The Flight Attendant (2020).
-In 2022, he starred in the black ops military series Echo 3.
+Huisman's first international acting experience came in 2006, when he guest-starred in the British TV series Dalziel and Pascoe.
+Huisman played Sonny in HBO's Treme and replaced Ed Skrein as Daario Naharis in Game of Thrones, joining as a series regular.
+His filmography includes roles in films such as Wild (2014), The Ottoman Lieutenant (2017), The Guernsey Literary and Potato Peel Pie Society (2018), and the Discovery Channel's miniseries Harley and the Davidsons.
+He appeared in The Haunting of Hill House (2018), The Flight Attendant (2020) and in 2022, he starred in the black ops military series Echo 3.

 Personal life

-Huisman was born in Amstelveen.
-He is the brother of former professional football player Dustin Huisman.
+Huisman is the brother of former professional football player Dustin Huisman.
 Huisman is fond of table tennis, which he has played since childhood.
 He was raised Jewish.

 Huisman is married to Dutch actress Tara Elders, and they have a daughter who was born in 2007.
 The couple formerly lived in New Orleans, Louisiana, US; and now reside in New York City.